AuDigitalHealth/lingo/README.md

 mvn spring-boot:run
 ```

-From there you navigate to `WHATEVER_YOU_SET.ihtsdotools.org`
+From there you navigate to `WHATEVER_YOU_SET.ihtsdotools.org` (as specified in CONFIGURATION.md above).

-To build you will need to pass ims-username and ims-password as VM arguments eg
+To build you will need to pass ims-username and ims-password as VM arguments, for example:

 ```
 mvn clean package -Dims-username=myusername -Dims-password=mypassword